-From April 2014, every business, charity and CASC will be entitled to an annual ‘employment allowance' of £2,000 to reduce their liability for class 1 secondary national insurance contributions.
+Every business, charity and CASC is entitled to an annual ‘employment allowance' of £2,000 to reduce their liability for class 1 secondary national insurance contributions.

 The employer also assumes responsibility for paying statutory payments such as statutory sick pay and statutory maternity pay.
-During 2015 small employers will also come within the ‘auto-enrolment' regime, meaning that employees have to be enrolled in a pension scheme to which the employer is required to make contributions.
+Continued during 2015 until 1 April 2017 small employers will also come within the ‘auto-enrolment' regime, meaning that employees have to be enrolled in a pension scheme to which the employer is required to make contributions.

 Employees have rights under health and safety and employment laws, such as the rights to redundancy payments and not to be unfairly dismissed.
 Moreover, the range of social security benefits is greater for employees than for the self employed.

 |According to the Office of National Statistics (ONS) there are more than 4.6 million people who work for themselves.
 They represent 5% of the working population.
 The number of self-employed people over 65 has more than doubled in the past five years to reach almost half a million.
 Self-employed people tend to be older, with an average age of 47, compared with an average of 40 among employees.
 ONS figures show that in 2014, the average hours worked by the self-employed was 40 hours, two more than employees.
 About 13% of self-employed workers usually worked 60 hours or more, compared with 4% of employees.|

 Self employed workers are taxed under self assessment, and are allowed more scope in claiming expenses.
 They also pay Class 2 and Class 4 NI contributions, the combined burden of which is lower than Class 1 NI.
 Their 'employers' are not subject to NI.

 It is not surprising, therefore, that many businesses show a marked preference for self employment status for their workers!

 What if you are wrong?